Federal and State Grant Programs

 This is the New Jersey State grant program for undergraduate students.
 Awards are based on the NJEI which is calculated from the information from the FAFSA application.
-Grants range from $1,996* to $12,438* per academic year and students must be enrolled on a full-time basis i.e., at least 12 credits for a semester program cannot get more than 4.5 year combined at all institutions.
+Grants can range based student and spouse income if married or students and parents income if student is below the age of 24 per academic year and students must be enrolled on a full-time basis i.e., at least 12 credits for a semester program cannot get more than 4.5 year combined at all institutions.

 *Estimated number that might change due to state budgets